 How does agreed value car insurance work?

-The agreed value is the most you can claim, all up, in the event of a total write off.
-If you don’t have agreed value car insurance, then your maximum possible payout for a write-off will roughly be the resale value of the car at the time of the accident.
+When you take out agreed value car insurance, you and your insurer are agreeing on the value of your vehicle.
+The car is then insured for that amount, which is the most you can claim in the event of a total write off.
+If you have standard or market value car insurance, your maximum possible payout for a write-off will be roughly the resale value of the car at the time of the accident.

 Compare agreed value comprehensive car insurance policies